Site Map

 Before the Procedure

-Always tell your provider what drugs you are taking, even drugs or herbs you bought without a prescription.
+Always tell your surgeon what medicines you are taking, even drugs or herbs you bought without a prescription.

 During the days before the surgery: